level73/static-website/README.md

-# static-website
+# LEVEL 73 Static Website
 The first instalment of the Level73 website.
 Plain and clear and simple.